-The level of expected development shown in Table 3-5 will also generate service costs to the Town.
+The level of potential development shown in Table 3-5 will also generate service costs to the Town.
 Table 3-7 shows the relationship between these revenues and expenditures, which results in a net surplus for the Town.

-Table 3-7 Eastern Corridor Buildout - Net Fiscal Impact
+Table 3-7 Eastern Corridor Build-out - Net Fiscal Impact